minvws/nl-rdo-manon/examples/tutorial/README.md

 dependencies, ensuring that the same versions are used when the project is installed in the future.

+The installation of the dependencies will be complete once the `npm install` command is finished.
 Once the installation is complete, we can start building our project.

 ## Create a basic page

 In this section, we will create a basic page just to get started with, and make sure everything is set up correctly.
 First create a `index.html` file in the root of your project directory.
 This will be the main HTML file for our page.

 ```html
 <!doctype html>